2004 Philippine general election: Exit polls

 However, recall that in the final official COMELEC canvass, FPJ won 31% of ARMM votes.
 If he had won 100% of ARMM, he could gain only 69% more of the ARMM voters, or 729,646 votes.
 Given that the final difference between GMA and FPJ was 1,123,576 votes, GMA would still have won the election by a total of 393,930 votes.

-Even if FPJ won 100% of the ARMM, GMA would still have won.
-So great was GMA's lead, that even if they padded ARMM voter rolls so that it would show 1.5 million voters, 69% of that would only be 1.035 million votes, still not enough to overcome the 1.123-million vote lead.
+Hypothetically, if FPJ won 100% of the ARMM, GMA would still have won.
+GMA's lead was successful, that even if they padded ARMM voter rolls so that it would present 1.5 million voters, 69% of that would only be 1.035 million votes, still not enough to overcome the 1.123-million vote lead.

 This result is actually consistent with the trend of the pre-election opinion polls conducted also by the SWS.
 On April 23, just a little over two weeks before the election, the SWS released a poll, and the headline of the SWS report by itself was historically significant: "SWS April 10–17, 2004 Survey: Roco Depleted, Voters Go To GMA and Undecided".
 The report's first line gives away the game: "Raul Roco's sudden departure for abroad cost him almost half of his voting strength, allowing Gloria Macapagal Arroyo to gain a slim lead ..."
 That lead could not be reversed: at the last pre-election SWS opinion poll (conducted from May 1 to 4) released on May 8, 2004, or just two days before the election, "GMA Leads FPJ By 7%", 37% to 30%, with 12% undecided.